 Liberty University believes that informal, department-level recognition is an important aspect of acknowledging the individual accomplishments and contributions of staff and faculty members.
 Personal acknowledgments can take many forms such as notes, cards, email, formal memorandums, and certificates of appreciation.

-These can come directly from colleagues, customers, supervisors, managers, deans or directors, vice presidents, or the Chancellor.
+These can come directly from colleagues, customers, supervisors, managers, deans or directors, vice presidents, or the President.
 Informal recognition programs do not require approval, see informal recognition list.

-Spending time on team-building things actually increases productivity.
-It does not decrease productivity just because there were less hours worked.
+- Spending time on team-building things actually increases productivity.

-It typically only takes a moment (less than 60 seconds) to recognize the efforts of a co-worker.
+- It typically only takes a moment to recognize the efforts of a co-worker.

 - Noticing when people are doing the right thing increases the probability they will repeat it.

 - People who feel appreciated give more to the job than what is merely required.